Kobie-Kirven/HaploHammer-Snakemake/README.md

 snakemake --use-conda --conda-frontend conda --cores <number of cores>
 ```

 And that's it!
-The pipeline will run and output will be an `allele_matrix.csv` file in the `output` directory.
+The pipeline will run and output will be an `allele_matrix.csv` file in the specified output directory.